AndrewGodwin86/nexus-graphql-server/README.md

 ## TO-DO
 - [Modularize the schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html#modularizing)
-- Expand Overview/Why GraphQL
-- Add use cases
 - Add more example queries
 - Resolver functions are a little verbose.
 Some efficiencies to be made there.
 - Use cache such as DataLoader to prevent duplicate queries
+- Expand ability to pass URL params to entity list requests

 Move contents of server folder into root directory.